jasonbot/electron-forge-maker-msix/README.md

-# electron-forge-maker-msix
+# Electron-Forge Maker for MSIX Packages

-Glue code to make (inspired by/ripped off from @felixrieseberg/electron-forge-maker-nsis)
+Glue code to make MSIX packages in electron-forge: inspired by/ripped off from [@felixrieseberg/electron-forge-maker-nsis](https://github.com/felixrieseberg/electron-forge-maker-nsis)